evgenyneu/Cosmos/README.md

 * Can be used as a rating input control.
 * Sizes, colors and margins are customizable.
 * Includes different star filling modes: full, half-filled and precise.
-* One can preview a cosmos view and change its settings in the Storyboard.
+* One can customize a cosmos view in the Storyboard without writing code.
 * Can be used in the Storyboard with Auto Layout.

 <img src='https://raw.githubusercontent.com/exchangegroup/Star/master/graphics/Drawings/1280px-Sirius_A_and_B_artwork.jpg'